 Disney has announced that the classic attraction Splash Mountain is being totally rethemed to a Princess and the Frog theme in both Disney’s Magic Kingdom and Disneyland Park, and we have all the details.

-Recently, Disney announced plans for a total re-theming of Splash Mountain that they have been working hard on since last year which is based on the classic Disney animated film: “The Princess and the Frog.”
+A while back, Disney announced plans for a total re-theming of Splash Mountain that they have been working hard on over the past few years.
+The re-imgineering of this attraction will be based on the classic Disney animated film: “The Princess and the Frog.”

 Guests on the new attraction will join Princess Tiana and Louis on a musical adventure and pick up in the story after the final kiss.
 Music has been an important feature in Splash Mountain and it will continue to be in this Princess and the Frog attraction.